Guardiola31337/guardiola31337.github.io/_posts/2015-6-12-must-have-mac-os-x-apps.md

 ---
 layout: post
 title: Must-have Mac OS X Apps
+summary: A great set of apps for Mac OS X.
 ---

 I'm a Mac user for around 3 years, so I consider myself a relatively new user.